Change Junk Mail preferences in Mail on Mac

 Filter junk mail before applying my rules

-Mail runs the junk mail filter before it runs any rules that you created.
+Automatically run the junk mail filter before applying any rules that you created.

 This option ensures that all messages, even those that your rules might move out of the Inbox, are evaluated by the junk filter.